Would You Rather Listen to the Lesson?

 - Supplementary angles, add up to 180

-- Alternate interior angles are congruent – alternate side of the transversal, and to the inside of the parallel lines
+- Alternate interior angles are congruent – alternate sides of the transversal, and to the inside of the parallel lines

 - Corresponding angles are congruent – on the same side of the transversal and on different parallel lines